-Arrested for DUI After you Pulled Into Your Driveway?
+Can You Get Arrested for DUI In Your Driveway?

 Consider the following hypothetical scenario – you’ve gone out to celebrate good news with friends.
 Over dinner and good conversation, someone buys one last round of drinks.
 You have your last drink, maybe one more than you normally would, but you don’t really feel as though it was excessive.
 On your drive home, you find yourself feeling a little more intoxicated than you thought you were.
 You catch yourself swerving a little once or twice, but are relieved to make it to your house without incident.
 You park in your driveway, head inside and go straight to bed.

 It’s a certainty that situations just like this play out somewhere every day.
 While most people probably get home and make their way to bed, considering themselves lucky and telling themselves they’ll be more careful in the future, sometimes nights like this end with a very unpleasant surprise – police officers at your door with a breathalyzer and a DUI arrest.

 Are “after-the-fact” DUI arrests legal in Arizona?

 This is one of the first questions that many people ask when they hear about incidents like this.
 How can you be arrested for a DUI if you were not pulled over while you were actually driving?
 While it may sound outlandish at first, further consideration may shed some light on the reality of the situation.
 The act of driving under the influence of alcohol does not become less illegal just because nothing happened, or because a police officer did not witness it first hand.
 Police may be acting on a report from the road.
 But, if so, was that probable cause for administering the breathalyzer test in your driveway?

 Breaking down the elements of a DUI

 There are two elements that must be present in every DUI arrest, including:

 - Your BAC was over the legal limit (in Arizona, this would be 0.08% or higher)